Private analyst estimation for 2013

 The main objective of the DMU is to assure the Government's financing at the lowest possible cost given risk exposure parameters, based on a solid operational capacity, updated research methods and a proactive approach to the sources of funding.

-April 17th, 2013.
-As already announced in the issuance calendar for February 2013 - July 2013, the Central Government will reopen the 3-Year Nominal Peso Treasury Note (Series 6) and the 5-Year UI Treasury Notes (Series 18) for sale by auction on April 23rd and April 24th, respectively.
-Access Series 6 - Press Release and Series 18 - Press Release for further information.
+September 19th, 2013.
+As already announced in the issuance calendar for August 2013 - January 2014, the Central Government will reopen the 10-Year UI Treasury Notes (Series 19) for sale by auction on September 25th.
+Access Series 19- Press Release for further information.
+Peso Treasury Notes planned for September 24th has been canceled.

 Fitch Upgrades Uruguay to Investment Grade; Outlook revised to Stable